Section 1: Sleeping Well For Busy Minds

-I will share with you the top 8 things that contribute to a sleep problem and ways you can turn things around.
+I will share the top 8 things that contribute to a sleep problem and ways to turn things around.
 You will get effective structures and routines to help with sleep apnea, how to slow down a busy mind and increase your energy levels.

 What is considered a sleep problem anyway?
-A Sleep problem is often described as having great difficulty getting to sleep, or waking in the night for long periods, unable to return to restful sleep.
-When this hinders your life and lasts for a period of 3 months or longer, you have a sleep problem.
+A Sleep problem is described as having great difficulty getting to sleep or waking in the night for long periods, unable to return to rest.
+When insomnia hinders your life and lasts for several weeks or longer, that is a sleep problem.

 How much sleep do I need?
-Ideally, you are getting 7 ½ hours or more.
+Ideally, you are getting 7 ½ – 9 hours.
 The minimum recommended sleep for an adult is 6 hours.
 This ensures you get a minimum of 4 sleep cycles, which means your important mental processing and body’s repair work gets done.
 A sleep cycle is usually 1 ½ hours long.

-As we get older we generally need less sleep than when younger.
-To reduce the worry around whether you are getting enough sleep, consider that you may actually be sleeping longer than you think.
+We generally need less sleep as we get older.
+To reduce the worry around whether you are getting enough rest, consider that you may actually be sleeping longer than you think.
 You can also catch up sleep, by having a 20 minute nap or meditation through the day.

 Here are the Top 8 foundations to sleep well

-1. Feeling safe to go to sleep.
-(Always locking the doors at night).
+1. Feeling safe to go to sleep (lock doors & windows at night).